-Policies to Rehire an Employee: What’s Covered
+Policies to Rehire Employees

-- Will you honor their previous time spent at the company?
 This is important as it often impacts the employee's eligibility for other policies, such as additional paid time off, waiving the health benefits waiting period, and other perks provided to tenured employees.
 You'll need to ensure the employee understands how your decision to honor (or not to honor) will impact them.

 The Process to Rehire an Employee